Welcome to Windermere's Leadership Mini-School Program !

 The Windermere Leadership Program offers active, involved, community-minded students unique learning opportunities.
 Our program philosophy is based on three pillars: social justice, environmental stewardship, and community engagement.

 The Leadership Program gives students the opportunity to benefit from a mini-school setting while still being involved in the full school community.
-Classes are grouped so that students attend 4 Leadership-focused classes with their cohort on one day, and 4 mainstream courses (including electives) on their non-Leadership day.
+Classes are grouped so that students attend 4 Leadership-focused classes with their Leadership classmates, and 4 mainstream courses (including electives).
 Under the semester model, 1/2 the day will be Leadership classes and 1/2 the day will be mainstream classes.